-The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments & Staining
+The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments and Staining

-Canadian wood species are durable, easy to work with and can deliver a wider variety of unique looks.
-Discover how the distinct grain structure, density and properties of these Canadian wood species make them perfect for both light, medium and dark furniture finishes.
+Canadian wood species are durable, easy to work with and can deliver a variety of unique looks.
+Discover how the distinct grain structure, density and properties of these Canadian wood species make them perfect for light, medium and dark furniture finishes.
 When it comes to furniture, a successful stain and/or finish is everything.
-The right stain can highlight a wood’s natural character, bring depth to its surface, and ensure long-term durability.
-For manufacturers and designers, that means choosing species that are versatile, consistent, and forgiving across a range of treatments.
-Increasingly, Western Hemlock and Douglas-fir are proving themselves to be standout options.
+The right look and finish can highlight a wood’s natural character, bring depth to its surface and ensure long-term durability.
+For manufacturers and designers, that means choosing species that are versatile, consistent and forgiving across a range of treatments.
+Increasingly, Western Hemlock and Douglas-Fir are proving themselves to be standout options.

 Grain and Density: A Natural Advantage

 When it comes to furniture, finishing can make all the difference.
-The right stain highlights a wood’s natural character, adds depth to its surface and ensures long-term performance.
+The right coating, stain and color highlight a wood’s natural character, add depth to its surface and ensure long-term performance.
 For manufacturers and designers, that means selecting species that are versatile, consistent and forgiving across a range of treatments.
-Increasingly, Western Hemlock and Douglas-fir are emerging as standout options.
+Increasingly, Western Hemlock and Douglas-fir are both emerging as standout options.

-Crafted from Western Hemlock—a species prized not only for its structural stability but also for its ability to accept finish with uncommon depth—the piece exemplifies how a humble wood can be elevated through texture, tone, and treatment.
+Crafted from Western Hemlock—a species prized not only for its structural stability but also for its ability to accept finish with uncommon depth—many of these pieces exemplify how a humble wood can be elevated through texture, tone and treatment.

 Workability and Consistency: A Natural Performer

 Western Hemlock and Douglas-fir offer manufacturers a neutral palette and reliable performance.
-It sands and machines cleanly, takes stain evenly and avoids the blotchy absorption common in softer species.
-To ensure consistency across climates and production runs, teams often develop layered “step panels” that serve as recipes for manufacturers worldwide.
-These species allow flexibility in design and finishing, performing equally well in sleek modern applications or heavily distressed antique-inspired looks..
+They sand and machine cleanly, take stain evenly and avoid the blotchy absorption common in softer species.
+To ensure consistency across climates and production runs, teams often develop layered ‘step panels’ that serve as recipes for manufacturers worldwide.
+These species allow flexibility in design and finishing, performing equally well in sleek modern applications or heavily distressed antique-inspired looks.

 Flexible in Design: A Natural Fit for Versatile Designs